samincgs/basketball-stats-db/DESIGN.md

 # Design Document

-By YOUR NAME HERE
+By Samin Sharif

 Video overview: <URL HERE>

 ## Scope

-In this section you should answer the following questions:

 ### Purpose

-I am a big fan of the NBA and basketball, so I wanted to create a SQL database to store all information about a regular NBA season.
+I am a big fan of the NBA and basketball, so I wanted to create a SQL database to store information about a regular NBA season.
 This database is designed to track basketball teams, players, games, and player performance statistics over multiple seasons.
 It allows users to store, organize, and query data such as player stats per game, team performance, and season records.

 ### Inside the Scope